Concrete Field Testing Technician—Grade I

 Shared Sessions

-All ACI Strength exam sessions will occur in tandem with another exam including one date that will be shared with Field 1.
+All ACI Strength exam sessions will occur in tandem with another exam including one date that will be shared with Field 1 (the Durango Exam).
 The listed capacity for this date is the total capacity for the day which will be shared across both exams.
 Examinees CANNOT register for more than one of these exams on the same date.

 2026 Field 1 Exam Dates [Not Yet Open for Registration]: